oracle/weblogic-kubernetes-operator/documentation/staging/content/introduction/architecture.md

 resources.

-As a convention, any resource that is associated with a particular Domain UID is typically given a Kubernetes label named `weblogic.domainUID` that is assigned to that UID.
+As a convention, any resource that is associated with a particular Domain UID is given a Kubernetes label named `weblogic.domainUID` that is assigned to that UID.
 If the operator creates a resource for you on behalf of a particular domain, it will follow this convention.
 For example, to see all pods created with